Ireland Bike Tour - Galway & Connemara Coast | VBT Bicycling Vacations Skip to Main Content

 Your vacation is about to begin!
 Spend your first night aloft and arrive ready for an unforgettable trip.

-Start off your first day in Cork right by having a VBT representative greet you at the airport.
+Start off your first day in Dublin right by having a VBT representative greet you at the airport.
 A complimentary car service will whisk you to your centrally located hotel.
 From here, you are perfectly positioned to explore this charming city at your leisure.

 Included Meals: Breakfast